mit-orcd/orcd-docs-edit/docs/rental-portal.md

 7. Click **Save**

 !!! warning "Billing Project Requirements"
-    To use a project for maintenance fee billing, you must have an eligible role on that project: **Owner**, **Technical Admin**, or **Member**.
-Financial Admins cannot use a project for their own maintenance fee billing.
+    To use a project for maintenance fee billing:

+    1. You must have an eligible role on the project: **Owner**, **Technical Admin**, or **Member** (Financial Admins cannot use a project for their own maintenance fee billing)
+    2. The project must have an **approved cost allocation**

+    Only projects meeting both requirements appear in the billing project dropdown.
+If no eligible projects are available, a warning message will be displayed.

 ### What Happens When Roles Change